Knyaz Hasanov

-Knyaz Hasanov (born 17 January 1945) is an Armenian politician and a member of the Armenian Parliament for the My Step Alliance.
+Knyaz Hamidi Hasanov (born 17 January 1945) is an Armenian politician and a member of the Armenian Parliament for the Civil Contract Party.

 Early life and education

 Kurdish Armenian Knyaz Hasanov was born on 17 January 1945 in the village Astkhaberd in the province of Kotayk of Armenia.
 He attended the Marx–Engels–Lenin Institute in Moscow, from which he graduated in political economy in 1968.
 He then followed up on his studies and in 1969 he graduated in from the Faculty of Horticulture at the Armenian Agricultural Institute.

 Professional career

 Following his graduation he entered the public administration and served in the executive committee of the Abovyan District Council from 1970 to 1973.
 In 1973 he became the director of Cinema Network in Abovyan, a post he kept until 1997.
 In 1977 he also assumed as the director of the Kotayk Cinema Network, as what he served until 2014.
 Besides he serves the chief editor of the monthly Zagros since 2007.